-Where: Probably near Inverness, specifically the Roman marching camp at Easter Galcantray, NH807483, also described as Cawdor or Holme Rose, suggested by fitting RC's sequence of names to the sequence of Roman sites up north-east Scotland.
+Where: Probably near Inverness, specifically the Roman marching camp at Easter Galcantray, NH807483, also described as Cawdor or Holme Rose, suggested by fitting the Cosmography's sequence of names to the sequence of Roman sites up north-east Scotland.

 Notes: This is a historically interesting area, near the Culloden battlefield and rich in ancient burial mounds.
 Ptolemy's coastal names, notably the Ουαραρ estuary, hint at naval logistic support for the earliest Roman campaigns in Scotland.
 The suggestive modern name Cantray and a mediaeval water mill lie just where the Romans would logically have engineered a simple harbour on the river Nairn, still good for canoeing today.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.